jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 	.descr("Dependencies necessary to compile and run tests.");
 ```

-#### Defining individual dependency
+#### Defining different type of dependencies

-Jerkar can deal with different types of dependency, as simple files located on the filesystem or artifacts located on a Maven/Ivy repositories.
-This section focus on describing the different types of dependencies Jerkar can handle.
+This section describes different types of dependencies Jerkar can handle.

-##### Dependency on arbitrary files
+##### Dependencies on local files

 You just have to mention the path of one or several files.
 If one of the files does not exist at resolution time (when the dependency is actually retrieved), build fails.